About the Species

 We work with volunteer networks in all coastal states to respond to marine mammal strandings.
 When stranded animals are found alive, NOAA Fisheries and our partners assess the animal’s health.
 When stranded animals are found dead, our scientists work to understand and investigate the cause of death.
 Although the cause often remains unknown, scientists can sometimes identify strandings due to disease, harmful algal blooms, vessel strikes, fishing gear entanglements, pollution exposure, and underwater noise.
 Some strandings can serve as indicators of ocean health, giving insight into larger environmental issues that may also have implications for human health and welfare.

-Declaring an Unusual Mortality Event in Northern Alaska
+Declaring Unusual Mortality Events

 To understand the health of ice seal populations, our scientists work with our stranding network partners to collect data on all marine mammal strandings and investigate UMEs.
 UMEs can serve as indicators of ocean health, giving insight into larger environmental issues that may also have implications for human health and welfare.